-Let us say it is the end user of the hyperledger.
+Let us say it is the end user of the fabric.
 A client must connect to a peer for communicating with the Blockchain.
-The node can communicate both with the Peers and Orderers.
+The client can communicate both with the Peers and Orderers.

 Peer is basically a node that commits the transactions and maintains the state of the ledger.
 Peer keeps the copy of the ledger and they can take the role of an ‘Endorser’ also.

 3. Ordering-service-node or order:

 Orderer is a node that runs the communication service.
 The communication service provides a shared communication channel to clients and peers.
 The client can connect to a single or multiple communication channels and communicate with other clients or peers.

 Ordering Service API

 Peers are connected to the communication channel through ordering service API.
 The Ordering service API has following basic methods.

 broadcast(blob): A client calls this method to broadcast a message over the channel